jporeilly/Foundry--Deployment/01--Infrastructure/01-Environment/infrastructure.md

 This reference section covers:
   * Setup SkyTap Lab environment.

-  * Setup of Hitachi Vantara Foundry 2.3 Master / Worker Nodes.
+  * Setup of Hitachi Vantara Foundry 2.4 Master Nodes.
-  * Setup of HAProxy 2.4
+  * Setup of HAProxy 2.5.7

-  * Generate SSH keys & deploy
+  * Generate & deploy SSH keys

 #### Downloads
 All files required for installation are available in the release folder and can be found in the link below: